QUESTIONS AND TOPICS FOR DISCUSSION

 Geraldine Brooks is the author of two acclaimed works of nonfiction, the bestselling Nine Parts of Desire: The Hidden World of Islamic Women and Foreign Correspondence: A Penpal’s Journey from Down Under to All Over.
 She is also a former war correspondent whose writing has appeared in the Wall Street Journal,New York Times, and Washington Post.

-AN INTERVIEW WITH GERALDINE BROOKS
+A CONVERSATION WITH GERALDINE BROOKS

 In your afterword, you describe chancing upon Eyam and its terrible history while living in England in 1990.
 Can you tell us a bit about your research—for instance, what you uncovered about the townspeople and perhaps didn’t include in the novel for whatever reason?
 What about the difficulties of writing a story that blends fiction with historical fact, especially given your journalistic, just-the-facts background?